Bankruptcy Assistance Program For Low Income Bankruptcy HelpPosted on: December 24, 2014

 Depending on who you see first, you may find that you don’t even need to see a second trustee, because the first trustee may accept your financial limitations and give you the same rate they would if the government had appointed them through BAP.
 We at Richard Killen & Associates do this all the time.

 If you feel your financial circumstances are particularly dire and wonder whether you qualify for reduced fees in a bankruptcy, come to Richard Killen & Associates for a free consultation.
-We will make sure you understand all your options and will help you find a solution that best suits your particular circumstances.
-Lack of financial resources shouldn’t bar you from getting the help you need.
+Lack of financial resources should not bar you from getting the help you need.
+We will make sure you understand all your options and will help you find a solution that best suits your circumstances.